 (b) The owner or operator must state the specific statutory provision under which it claims exemption from disclosure and explain why the writing meets the requirements of that provision.

 (c) For writings that contain both exempt and non-exempt material, the proposed exempt material must be clearly distinguishable from the non-exempt material.
-If possible, the exempt material should be arranged so that it is placed on separate pages from the non-exempt material.
+If possible, the exempt material must be arranged so that it is placed on separate pages from the non-exempt material.

 (3) For a writing to be considered exempt from disclosure as a “trade secret,” it must meet all of the following criteria: